If the soul and the ego were objects we could look at, the soul would be a translucent heart beating.

 I wanted and dreamed—there are no real beaches in Kansas, so it was in dreams I came closest to the sand that spread into an endless ocean full of salt, the mineral I craved.
-Dreams, and old sepia-stained pictures of my mother and grandmother on beaches in Mexico when I was a baby, when we lived there with my father before my mother took me and hightailed it back to Kansas, secretly pregnant with Marcella.
+Dreams made of old sepia-stained pictures of my mother and grandmother on beaches in Mexico when I was a baby, when we lived there with my father.
+This was before my mother took me and hightailed it back to Kansas, secretly pregnant with Marcella.
 My father had beaten her into the emergency room many times over the years, so I suppose she saw her chance and took it.
 She left our sister, Isabella, six years old, with our grandparents who couldn’t speak English.

 “Mom will be right back,” she lied to her.